 The MIDCM program is one of the specialization tracks offered through the Global Studies Minor Program.
 MIDCM provides access to highly-qualified faculty and development practitioners, encourages the pursuit of internship opportunities, and allows the integration of volunteer and study abroad experiences.
 The MIDCM program, which totals 16 credits, is organized around a set of core and capstone courses, electives, and a practicum experience that involves substantive engagement with the fields of development or conflict management.
 Students from all majors across UMD are encouraged to explore the ways in which MIDCM can supplement their own field of study.

 Enrollment in MIDCM is by application only.
-The application to join the 2021 cohort is open, with a submission deadline for priority consideration of March 1, 2021.
+The application to join the 2021 cohort is currently open.
+Applications will be accepted and reviewed on a rolling basis.
 For more information, please email us to MIDCMinfo [at] umd.edu.